Swifty1235/ML-Stock-Predictor/README.md

 # ML-Stock-Predictor

 ### Overview
 The project focused on predicting the S&P 500 index using machine learning models.
+This research was conducted with 2 colleagues from Kean Unversity.
 The dataset was sourced from Yahoo Finance, and various preprocessing, modeling, and evaluation techniques were applied to build an accurate predictive model.

 ### Methodology
 1. Data Preprocessing: